MicrosoftDocs/power-pages-docs/power-pages-docs/security/create-web-roles.md

 ### From the web role

+> [!NOTE]
+> If your site is configured the use the [enhanced data model](../admin/enhanced-data-model.md) then go to [From the contact with site using enhanced data model](#from-the-contact-with-site-using-enhanced-data-model) to assign web roles from the contact record.

 1. In the **Security** section, select **Web Roles**.

 1. Locate and open the web role record that you want to assign site users to.